jingyuanli001/RFR-Inpainting/README.md

 Scikit-image (skimage) == 0.13.1

 This is the environment for our experiments.
-Later versions of these packages might need a few modifications of the code and it could lead to a decay of the performance (We are still checking this).
+Later versions of these packages might need a few modifications of the code.

-Although our method is not limited to any specific cuda and cudnn version, it's strongly encouraged that you use the latest version of these toolkits.
-It seems that the RFR-Net could run extremely slow in older cuda verision due to its recurrent design.
+Although our method is not limited to any specific CUDA and cudnn version, it's strongly encouraged that you use the latest version of these toolkits.
+It seems that the RFR-Net could run slowly in older CUDA version due to its recurrent design.

 The RFR-Net for filling smaller holes is added.
-The only difference is the smaller number of pixels fixed in each iteration. \
+The only difference is the smaller number of pixels fixed in each iteration.
+If you are fixing small holes, you can use that version of code, to gain some speep-up.

 ## Pretrained Models